 Would you pay for lossless music streaming?

-Customers who typically listen to music in less ideal environments, such as on public transport or at the gym, won’t benefit from lossless-quality music.
-Likewise, the cost and data consumption isn’t worthwhile if you use a more affordable pair of earbuds as your primary listening tool.
+Customers who listen to music in less ideal environments, such as on public transport or at the gym, won’t benefit from lossless-quality music.
+Likewise, the cost and data consumption aren’t worthwhile if you use a more affordable pair of earbuds as your primary listening tool.